AppXchange/Connector-Example/README.md

 # Trimble App Xchange Connector

 This repository provides a guide for developers building connectors on the Trimble App Xchange platform.
-For a broader introduction to the platform, including pre-development considerations, view our [App Xchange Help Documentation](#).
+For a broader introduction to the platform, including pre-development considerations, view our [App Xchange Connector SDK](https://trimble-xchange.github.io/connector-docs/).

 ## SDK Documentation Overview